eager-dev/eagerx/docs/guide/developer_guide/node/engine_node.rst

 .. note::
   Note that the message type as provided using the :func:`~eagerx.core.register.inputs` and :func:`~eagerx.core.register.outputs` decorators, should be ROS message types.
-  For more information, see the documentation on :func:`~eagerx.core.entities.EngineNode.callback`
+  For more information, see the documentation on :func:`~eagerx.core.entities.EngineNode.callback`.
+  Also, the "tick" input ensures that this :func:`~eagerx.core.entities.EngineNode.callback` is synchronized with the :mod:`~eagerx.core.entities.Bridge`.

 Similarly, we can create the engine nodes *OdeOutput* and *ActionApplied* for obtaining the output from the *OdeBridge* simulator and obtaining the value for the action that is applied.
 The *ActionApplied* will allow other nodes to listen to the action that is applied in the simulator.
-This can be useful for example when some form of preprocessing is applied on the actions and the action that is applied is could be an observation of the environment in that case.
+This can be useful for example when some form of preprocessing is applied on the action before it is applied to the environment.
+Then, this node can be used to feedback the applied action as an observation to the environment.